timoschick/form-context-model/README.md

 This repository contains the code and supplementary material for the paper [Learning Semantic Representations for Novel Words: Leveraging Both Form and Context](https://arxiv.org/abs/1811.03866).
 The contents of each subdirectory are as follows:

-### crw-dev

-This directory contains the CRW development dataset.
-For more info, refer to the original paper.

 ### fcm

 This directory contains the actual form-context model.
 Information on how to use it can be found in the README file of this directory.